nrozmus/gambling_hotels/README.md

 ## Code of Conduct

-Everyone interacting in the BPTracker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/bptraker/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Easy Reservations w_jQuery project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/NickisKnowledge/Easy_Reservations_Rails_Project/blob/master/CODE_OF_CONDUCT.md).